dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 <!-- #endregion -->

 Smoothing is done by applying an [exponential moving average (EMA)](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) with a "span" or "N" corresponding to the number of octaves chosen (since points in the input are already equally spaced in log-frequency).
 EMA was chosen over a simple moving average because it gracefully handles the case where N is not an integer, as is often the case here.

+Note that the current algorithm makes the implicit assumption that the input data is equally log-spaced in frequency (see "Data Check", "Resolution" below).
+With recent datasets this assumption tends to break down below ~100 Hz, where points are further apart than expected, leading to excessive smoothing.

 ```python
 #@markdown Select the smoothing strength.
 You can also input a custom value as long as you follow the same pattern, e.g. `1/10-octave smoothing`.